amanpreetsingh459/amanpreetsingh459.github.io/_posts/2018-06-03-first-neural-network.md

 ---
 layout: post
-title: The Learning Process
-description: Creating learning through neural networks in machines
+title: Creating learning through neural networks in machines
 ---

 ## How do the humans learn - The concept of intelligence